davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 </div>

-## Jezero fluvial system
+## The Jezero upstream fluvial system

 <div data-location="jezero_delta_2">
-One of the most compelling features of the Jezero fluvial system is its extensive drainage system, which integrates sediment from a large area of the Martian highlands.
+One of the most compelling features of Jezero is the extensive drainage system that feeds into the crater.
+This system captures sediment from a large area of the Martian highlands.
 </div>

 <div data-location="river_nili_fossae">